Rosales, Pangasinan: St. Anthony of Padua Parish Church

 St. Anthony of Padua Parish Church is part of the Roman Catholic Diocese of Urdaneta (Roman Catholic Archdiocese of Lingayen-Dagupan), at Rosales.
 Through a decree of the Vicar-General of the Archbishopric Authority of Manila, the Catholic Church was restored on February 15, 1915.
 A modest shed-like barong-barung was built at the present site of the church.
 Fr.
 Nicasio Mabanta was the first Parish Priest.

 Within 3 years, a much sturdier building with GI sheets as roofing and sawali walls was constructed.
 Father Antonio Salindong was assigned, with longest tenure ever, continued the improvement with construction of concrete wall and facade with the image of St. Anthony.
 In 1946, a strong tornado tore off the GI sheet roof of the Church.
 Conrado Estrella, Sr. restored the roof with donations of the residents.

 During the term of Fr.
 Primo Garcia (1979-1986), the church was expanded in its east and west wings, the beginning of the construction of the parish center, and fencing of the whole premises.
 Msgr.
 Geronimo Marcelino begun the renovations of the Parish Rectory and completed by Fr.
 Diomedes Laguerta.

 Our Lady of Rosales Grotto

 The Grotto, which is located at Station District, is regularly visited by President Gloria Macapagal Arroyo (for spiritual atonement and guidance) and local and foreign tourists.

 Ancient dugout

 A centuries-old unfinished dugout, a big banca (five tons, measuring 8 by 2 by 1.5 meters), was accidentally retrieved in November 2010 by Mayor Ricardo Revita at Barangay Casanicolasan in the Lagasit River, near the Agno River.
 It was display in front of the Presidencia or Municipal Town Hall but later remove during renovation of Presidencia (town hall).

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Rosales I Schools District Office, and Rosales II Schools District Office.